 Arraignments for both felony and misdemeanor charges are brought forth by prosecutors in the Kent County District Court.
 Jury trials are not heard in this court.
 Jury trials are moved to a Rhode Island Superior Court.
 Cases that are often handled by the Kent County Third Division District Court Unit typically involve bail hearings, probation violation hearings, expungement hearings, no-contact orders, pre-trial meetings, and a wide range of misdemeanor cases such as drug possession, simple assault charges, disorderly conduct, and petty theft charges.
 Penalties for the misdemeanor cases heard at this District Court can result in up to one year in jail and up to $1,000 in fines.

 If you’ve been charged with a crime in Rhode Island, it’s important to speak with a criminal defense attorney as soon as possible.
-You need an experienced criminal defense lawyer to be by your side at an arraignment hearing at a Kent County District Court.
+You need an experienced criminal lawyer in Kent county RI to be by your side at an arraignment hearing at a Kent County District Court.
 A criminal defense attorney can help you understand the extent of your charges and provide a defense plan to help you feel more confident moving forward with your case.
 Call S. Joshua Macktaz Esq. at (401) 861-1155 today to schedule a free consultation.

 It’s highly advised to speak with a Rhode Island criminal defense attorney shortly after you’ve been processed and before your arraignment hearing.
 At your Kent County District court arraignment hearing, you’ll stand before a judge and plead “guilty” or “not guilty” for the criminal charges that were brought against you.